burger

 Monthly roadmaps

-We don’t have a quarterly or annual roadmap.
-However, we do have a general outline of features we plan on adding over the next 12+ months, grouped by priority and difficulty.
-This comes in useful during sales demos when potential customers ask about features we haven’t launched yet.
+We don’t have an annual or quarterly product roadmap.
+However, we do have a breakdown of features we plan on adding over the next 12+ months, grouped by priority and difficulty.

 Usually though, we just plan major monthly releases, like when we launched our Microsoft Outlook integration in April 2024 or AI videos and intent-based prospecting in July 2024.